-Although we may be out in the wild, campers are still expected to comply with all federal, state, and local laws.
-Additionally, please follow any instructions given by a Campfire Tails staff member–they have only your best interests at heart!
+You are expected to comply with all federal, state, and local laws.
+Be aware that various law enforcement agencies regularly patrol our campsite and the surrounding areas, and may be present on-site at any time.
+Additionally, please follow any instructions given by CFT staff—they have only your best interests at heart!

 Attendees are responsible for others that make use of their property and/or structures.
-Additionally, attendees are responsible for the security of their vehicles, structures, and property.
-While we try to ensure the safety of our attendees and their property, we expect attendees to exercise common sense, e.g. storing valuables in a secure fashion.
+Additionally, attendees are responsible for the security of their vehicles and property.
+We expect attendees to exercise common sense, e.g. storing valuables in a secure fashion.

 Please direct any Lost and Found inquiries during the event to Public Safety.
 (After the event is over, post about Lost and Found items on our Forum.)